 What type of baby carrier should I buy?

 There are two main types – carriers (or ‘pouches’) and backpack carriers.
 Sling carriers are also quite popular and worthy of your consideration.
 One isn’t necessarily better than the other, but it does come down to how old your child is and your personal preferences.

 Carriers or Pouches

 The most common type of carrier, these are best suited for newborns and babies younger than 18 months.
 They are usually worn off the chest, with the baby facing inwards, but customisable carriers have also come into vogue recently, with slightly older children able to face outwards.

 - Benefits: Keeps baby snug and close, facing inwards for more one-on-one time, allows parents to keep an eye on baby at all times

 - Drawbacks: Kids can get heavy fast, and the chest position can cause back pain when your child starts growing.
 Older babies may get more restless, and facing out can be a solution, but front-facing carriers can feel too snug

-Of those surveyed, a massive 83% reported preference towards the front carrier, rather than a backpack-type carrier.
-Nearly half (46%) reported they get back pain using a baby carrier – no doubt this starts setting in when the little munchkin starts growing up!
+Of the parents surveyed, a massive 58% reported preference towards the front carrier, rather than a backpack-type carrier.
+One in three (32%) reported they get back pain using a baby carrier – no doubt this starts setting in when the little munchkin starts growing up!
 When your baby starts growing, it may be time to consider a backpack carrier.